 For that reason, all sewage sludge AD plants have an added stage before the sludge enters the digester tank.
 The purpose of that stage is to break down the particles so that they release their energy.
 The most popular pre-treatment stage is known as hydrolysis.
 Hydrolysis simply means heating for sludge to a temperature above normal boiling point, under high pressure, and maintaining that temperature and pressure for a set period of time.

 There are alternatives to using hydrolysis to do this, microwave ultrasound has been used, and the addition of chemicals can have the same result.
-However, there is a biogas plant is already producing its own heat and power and seems to be little reason for not using some of that heat and power in the hydrolysis process.
+However, there is a #biogas plant is already producing its own heat and power and seems to be little reason for not using some of that heat and power in the hydrolysis process.
 In fact the hydrolysis process, we will implemented, should release much more energy from the sludge than the sacrificial energy required to run it.

 This must not forget that the primary reason for carrying out anaerobic digestion on sewage sludge is also to treat the sludge so that it can be disposed of in a sanitary and loan pollution manner.
 Thankfully, the digestate from sewage sludge anaerobic digestion plants meets that requirement very well.

-There is still of course a need to ensure that heavy metals are not discharge to land when the digestate is used as a soil improver and a fertiliser.
-Better control of industrial discharges has greatly reduced the metals content of sewage sludge, and in all but the most heavily industrialised areas of problem may no longer exist.
+There is still of course a need to ensure that heavy metals are not discharge to land when the digestate is used as a soil improver and a fertilizer.
+Better control of industrial discharges has greatly reduced the metals content of sewage sludge, and in all but the most heavily industrialized areas of problem may no longer exist.
 However, much of the metal content may be found in the fibrous digestate and if so, after a period of composting in the open air coupled with dry, this material may be incinerated or incorporated into such products has building insulation board, or other non food related uses.